 When it comes to sharpening your kitchen knives, there are a few different tools you can use.
 But, since bread knives feature serrated edges, it can be tricky to sharpen them yourself.
 It’s also quite common for serrated blades to be single-beveled (sharpened on one side only), which makes sharpening even trickier for a novice.
 If you’re set on sharpening your bread knife yourself, be sure to familiarize yourself with the specifications of your knife as they vary by brand – and be sure to practice, practice, practice!

 If you don’t want to sacrifice your bread knife for practice, then definitely seek a professional.
-And if you never want to even think about sharpening knives, then get F.N.
+And if you’d rather spend more time cooking and less time sharpening your knives (who doesn’t?), then it’s time to get F.N.
 Sharp!